 "open an ethics investigation into the allegations made by Mr. Halbfish . . . and that it be completed as expeditiously as possible."
 The OBC's letter pointed out that, at the time, there were four consolidated defaults awaiting our review (DRB 10-379) and one other matter ready to be transmitted to the Court (DRB 10-249).
-The OBC informed the OAE that those matters, as well as the two on remand.
-(DRB 10-125 and DRB 10-126), had been placed on inactive status, pending completion of the investigation into Halbfish's allegations of forgery and also pending completion of six other disciplinary matters under investigation at the time (three with the OAE and three with the DEC).
+The OBC informed the OAE that those matters, as well as the two on remand (DRB 10-125 and DRB 10-126), had been placed on inactive status, pending completion of the investigation into Halbfish's allegations of forgery and also pending completion of six other disciplinary matters under investigation at the time (three with the OAE and three with the DEC).
 On our behalf, the OBC requested that all of the pending matters be expedited for our review.

 Following its investigation of Halbfish's allegations, the OAE filed a three-count complaint.
-Count one (District Docket XIV-2010-0464E) charged respondent with having forged No. Halbfish's signature in connection with the motion to vacate the defaults in DRB 10-125 and DRB 10-126; count two (District XIV-2010-0039E) XIV-2010-0038E and charged Docket Nos. disciplinary cooperate with with failure to respondent authorities by not submitting a written reply to the forgery allegations and either appearing at a demand audit scheduled by the OAE without the requested attorney records or not appearing at all; and count three (District Docket Nos.
+Count one (District Docket No. XIV-2010-0464E) charged respondent with having Halbfish's signature in connection with the motion to vacate the defaults in DRB 10-125 and DRB 10-126; count two (District Docket Nos.
+XIV-2010-0038E and XIV-2010-0039E) charged failure respondent with to cooperate with disciplinary authorities by not submitting a written reply to the forgery allegations and either appearing at a demand audit scheduled by the OAE without the requested attorney records or not appearing at all; and count three (District Docket Nos.
 XIV-2010-0038E and XIV-2010-0039E) charged respondent with failure to promptly deliver funds that two clients were entitled to receive, recordkeeping deficiencies, and negligent misappropriation of funds belonging to the two clients.
 The OBC docketed these matters as DRB 11-287.